hnguyen094/hnguyen094.github.io/storage/tctfy_mods/tctfytodo.md

 # Logic changes
 ## Verbs
-* smell chair
+* smell chair       // done
-* jump into bed
+* jump into bed     // done
-* jump in bed
+* jump in bed       // done
-* sink in bed
+* sink in bed       // done
-* sink into bed
+* sink into bed     // done
 ## Other
-* spacing between 'cw'
+* spacing between 'cw'  // done
-* instructions before Queens
+* instructions using help  // done
+* change "the clock ticks to stick"
+* change "and it was a simple decision really" to not stick